naspiri/as3lab/README.md

 `conda env create -f environment.yml`

-Then you must activate it:
+Then it is necessary to activate it:

 `conda activate as3`